-The Peconic Estuary is a great place for bird watching.
+The Peconic Estuary is a great place for observing wildlife, and birdwatching has become a favorite activity.
 Near the water, you can find shorebirds, such as piping plover, terns, and osprey, and a variety of waterfowl.
 In the surrounding forests and grasslands you may find warblers, hawks, and owls.
 For a complete list of birds and their seasonal occurrences, check out the Brookhaven National Lab’s Birdwatching Migration Checklist.

 2595 Noyak Road, Sag Harbor; Phone: (631) 286-0485

 Hike the self-guided Wild Birds Nature Trail (1.2 mile) through woodland areas and onto the beach.

 327 Burman Boulevard Calverton, NY 11933

 Enterprise Park at Calverton is a public-owned private-use airport on a 2,900 acre mostly undeveloped parcel of land in western Riverhead.
 This area includes over 800 acres of rare grassland habitat as well as portions of the LI Pine Barrens, SC Special Groundwater Protection Area, the Peconic Estuary watershed and the LI Sound watershed.
 This excellent habitat provides for a variety of rare and protected species with some nice birdwatching along the roads around the Calverton Property.
 Make sure to stay off the runways and any private property within the area.

 A 68-acre park with over 2,800 feet on Shelter Island Sound.
 The park provides the visitor with great vistas of Shelter Island Sound and the mudflats, sandbars and the saltwater marshes of Cedar Beach Harbor, great for birdwatching.